McStevenss/reid-keras-padel/README.md

 Master thesis work

-Will make accessible more than the rest of the field :)
+Will make accessible more than the rest of the field :) (hopefully)